ZhenyingZhu/StudyNotes/AIAndData.md

 A plan and execute mode

+What is the best way to make sure the AI makes code based on the expecation?

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.